 The Telecommunications Assistance and Access Bill (TAAB or AssAccess) require technology companies like FastMail, Google, Apple, Cisco to provide Australian law enforcement and security agencies with access to all communications without any judicial oversight, transparency, or reason.
 The only restrictions offered to protect people’s privacy is the vague terms “reasonable and proportionate.”

-I personally have a huge problem with the complete lack of transparency and judicial oversight.
-Companies forced to comply with the law can receive permanent gag orders that will prevent any public discussion regarding when the government can and can’t access someone’s personal communications or what reason they thought they had to request it in the first place.
+I’ve a huge problem with the complete lack of transparency and judicial oversight.
+Companies forced to comply with the law can receive permanent gag orders that will prevent any public discussion regarding when the government can and can’t access someone’s personal communications or what reason they thought they’d to request it in the first place.

 For more specific details on the law itself, you can read some interesting takes on it in these well-written write-ups by Paul Karp for The Guardian, Ariel Bogle for ABC News, and Mark Nottingham on his personal blog.
 Or you can watch this quick satire video that does an excellent job of summarizing the bill:

 Email service providers are a soft-target for agencies wanting to test out their newfound powers of investigation.
 There isn’t much encryption to speak of and emails are most often transported unencrypted between service providers and it’s most often stored unencrypted with your service provider.

 FastMail have voiced concerns over TAAB and they’ve also noted that they don’t believe that the new bill will have any impact on their customers.
 That is the only thing they could say that made any business sense.